-The 8V97051A is a high-performance Wideband RF Synthesizer / PLL optimized for use as the local oscillator (LO) in Multi-Carrier, Multi-mode FDD, and TDD Base Station radio card.
-It is offered in a compact 5×5 , 32-VFQFPN package.
+The 8V97053 is a high-performance Wideband RF Synthesizer / PLL optimized for use as the local oscillator (LO) in Multi-Carrier, Multi-mode FDD, and TDD Base Station radio card.
+It is offered in a compact 5×5 , 32-VFQFPN.

-The 8V97051A Wideband RF Synthesizer / PLL offers a default Fractional Mode with the option to use it with an Integer mode.
+The 8V97053 Wideband RF Synthesizer / PLL offers a default Fractional Mode with the option to use it with an Integer mode.
 It requires an external loop filter.

-The 8V97051A has an integrated Voltage Controlled Oscillator (VCO) that supports output frequencies from 34.375MHz to 4400MHz, and maintains superior phase noise and spurious performance.
+The 8V97053 with integrated Voltage Controlled Oscillator (VCO) supports output frequencies from 34.375MHz to 4400MHz, and maintains superior phase noise and spurious performance.